Nonclassical photocounting statistics with a single on-off detector: Example: phase-squeezed coherent states

 must be non-negative.
 To assess the statistical significance of such a violation, we estimate the uncertainty associated with the left-hand side of the underlying linear inequality, $\boldsymbol{\lambda}(\boldsymbol{t}_l;T)\cdot\boldsymbol{\mathcal{P}}$.
 Since this expression represents a sum of expectation values of the random variables corresponding to the components $\lambda_i$, its statistical error can be evaluated as

 where $M$ is the total number of experimental trials.
 Here, each $\lambda_i$ is treated as a random variable that takes the value $\lambda_i$ when a no-click event occurs at the corresponding efficiency setting and $0$ otherwise.
 During the optimization over the setting inaccuracies $\boldsymbol{\delta}\in\boldsymbol{\Delta}$, we select the error configuration at which the minimum in Eq.~(\ref{Eq:Violation-3}) is attained.
 The resulting behavior is shown in Fig.~\ref{Fig:SqCohSt-2}.
-One observes that a statistically significant violation can be achieved with a sample size of $M=10^{7}$.
+One observes that a statistically significant violation can be achieved with a sample size of $M=10^{7}$ even under the assumption of imperfectly known transmittances.